rajashree8294/BooksBuy_CSYE6225/README.md

 - Built Amazon Machine Image using Packer

-Click on the image below for the demo of an Application
+Click on the image below to start demo of an Application

 [![Watch the video](https://img.youtube.com/vi/e_YWE55_QaM/0.jpg)](https://youtu.be/e_YWE55_QaM)